 The flight duration is approximately three hours and 30 minutes.
-British Airways operates daily flights to Marrakech from London Gatwick.
-EasyJet flies to Marrakech daily from London Gatwick, three times a week from Manchester and four times a week from London Stansted.
+British Airways and EasyJet operate flights to Marrakech from London Gatwick.

 Language and culture